Teachable-AI-Lab/teachable-ai-lab/_posts/2022-10-28-Lab-Manual.md

 Learning to present your research is important.
 Very few people will read your papers carefully (sad, but true) but you can reach a lot of people at conference talks and posters.
 Also, if you plan on staying in academia, getting a post-doc position and getting a faculty position both significantly depend on your ability to present your data.
 Even if you want to leave academia, presentations are likely to be an important part of your job.
 Additionally, every time you present your work, you are representing not just yourself but the entire lab.

-It is therefore highly encouraged that you seek out opportunities to present your research, whether it is at departmental talk series and events, to other labs (within or outside of Drexel), at conferences, or to the general public.
+It is therefore highly encouraged that you seek out opportunities to present your research, whether it is at departmental talk series and events, to other labs (within or outside of ), at conferences, or to the general public.
 If you are going to give a presentation (a poster or a talk), be prepared to give a practice presentation to the lab at least one week ahead of time (two weeks or more are advisable for conference presentations, and many weeks ahead of time are advisable for job talks, which require much refining).
 Practice talks will help you feel comfortable with your presentation and will also allow you to get feedback from the lab and implement those changes well in advance of your real presentation.

 Templates for posters will be available, and you can use those as much or as little as you'd like.
 Some general rules for posters should be followed: minimize text as much as possible (if you wrote a paragraph, you're doing it wrong), make figures and text large and easy to see at a distance, label your axes, and make sure different colors are easily discriminable.
 Other than that, go with your own style.